 - To be on the safe side, always take a mouth mask with you.

 - In some mountain huts it is still compulsory to bring your own sleeping bag, in others a sheet bag and pillowcase are sufficient.
 Your personal travel guide will tell you which rules apply to your route.

 - Bring your own towel

 On Bookatrekking.com you can find and compare the adventures of your dreams.
 Is this trekking your match?
 In that case, you can proceed with your booking.
 At Bookatrekking.com you make a deposit of 30% of the total amount.
 In the case of this trek, we will check the availability at the respective accommodations for you.
 There are two possible outcomes:

 √ There is availability

-We ask once again for a deposit of 15% to secure all accommodation for you.
+We go ahead and make all necessary arrangements for your trip.
+Once confirmed, we will send you a confirmation and your personal hiking guide.
 The remaining 70% must be paid at least two (2) weeks before the start of the trekking.

 X There is no availability